RebornBeat/BGP-X/hardware/satellite_extension.md

 BGP-X Router v1 and BGP-X Node v1 (with WAN) support **satellite internet modems via USB**, enabling deployment in locations without fiber, cellular, or other terrestrial WAN options.

-**Critical Architectural Clarification**: Satellite internet connections are **clearnet** in BGP-X — domain type `0x00000001`.
-The satellite provides the WAN transport; the BGP-X overlay runs on top identically to fiber, cellular, or cable.

-**Domain Type**: Satellite-connected nodes use the standard clearnet domain (`0x00000001`).
-Domain type `0x00000005` (bgpx-satellite) is RESERVED for a future BGP-X-native satellite network (satellites running BGP-X relay software with inter-satellite links) and is NOT active in current deployments.
-All commercial satellite internet services (Starlink, Iridium, Inmarsat, HughesNet, Viasat) are clearnet.

 This document covers hardware integration specifics: supported satellite modems, USB auto-detection, driver configuration, power requirements for combined deployments, latency class configuration, and physical deployment considerations.

 ---